jcaillon/valet/tests.d/1107-self-document/results.approved.md

 # ## array::fuzzyFilter
 #
-# Allows to fuzzy match an array against a given pattern.
+# Allows to fuzzy sort an array against a given pattern.
 # Returns an array containing only the lines matching the pattern.
 #
 # - $1: **pattern** _as string_: